Table of contents

 The toolkit should be compatible with any GHTCP modifications done to it.
 However, once you add a song with my toolkit, GHTCP will not let you access the game’s files anymore until you restore the backup.

 To redo a chart, you can simple click “Compile Song” and it’ll just recreate the song PAK file.
+This button is disabled for compiling to a console and only “Compile All” is available for them.

 When using “Compile All”, the button text will change to “Compiling…” when it is busy compiling the audio.
 Do not close the program at this time.